On the Weyl's law for discretized elliptic operators: Introduction

 with given boundary conditions.
 As is customary in finite element method, the solution to~\eqref{e1} is approximated by a piece-wise polynomial function (see~\cite{2002CiarletP-aa}).
 The behavior of the eigenvalues of the linear operator $\mathcal L$ on the corresponding finite element space when the mesh size becomes small are instrumental in showing optimality of the methods, estimating the error of approximation, construction of efficient solvers for the resulting linear systems, and in all other components of the finite element analysis.
-One classical reference for the finite element approximation of compact eigenvalue problems is the so-called Babu\v{s}ka-Osborn theory\cite{babuvska1987estimates,babuvska1989finite,babuska1991eigenvalue}.
+Classical references for the finite element approximation of compact eigenvalue problems are the works by Strang and Fix~\cite{strang1973analysis} and later the so-called Babu\v{s}ka-Osborn theory\cite{babuvska1987estimates,babuvska1989finite,babuska1991eigenvalue}.
 The main result of this theory can be summarized as:

 where $C_k$ are a constants depending on $k$ and $E_k$ denotes the eigenspace associated with $\lambda_k$, the $k$-th eigenvalue of the continuous Laplacian.
 The proof of \eqref{babuska-osborn} found in \cite{babuvska1987estimates} relies on an induction argument, and does not seem to provide bounds on $C_k$ which are independent of $k$.
-Some refinements on the estimates of the constants $C_k$ in \eqref{babuska-osborn} are given in~\cite{babuvska1989finite,babuska1991eigenvalue} and also follow from the main result in the present paper.
-We also mention that bounding the eigenvalues of the discrete operators,plays a crucial role in the convergence analysis of multigrid methods~\cite{2008ZikatanovL-aa,Falgout.R;Vassilevski.P.2004a,Falgout.R;Vasilevski.P;Zikatanov.L.2005a}.
+Some refinements on the estimates of the constants $C_k$ in \eqref{babuska-osborn} are given in~\cite{babuvska1989finite,babuska1991eigenvalue}, and, more recently in~\cite{lin2014lower,zhang2015many}, and also follow from the main result in the present paper.
+We also mention that bounding the eigenvalues of the discrete operators plays a crucial role in the convergence analysis of multigrid methods~\cite{2008ZikatanovL-aa,Falgout.R;Vassilevski.P.2004a,Falgout.R;Vasilevski.P;Zikatanov.L.2005a}.

 In \cite{weyl1911asymptotische}, Hermann Weyl proved the following asymptotic formula for the eigenvalues of the Dirichlet Laplacian in a bounded domain $\Omega\subset \mathbb R^d$: